Are you comparing Webflow vs WordPress and wondering which one is better for you?

-WordPress is a community driven open-source software with lots of free community support available.
+WordPress is a community-driven open-source software with lots of free community support available.
 There are official WordPress support forums, resource sites like WPBeginner, Facebook groups like WPBeginner Engage, and more.

-Normally, you can find answers to all your WordPress related questions with a simple Google search.
-You can follow step by step WordPress guides or watch WordPress video tutorials if you need more visual help.
+Normally, you can find answers to all your WordPress-related questions with a simple Google search.
+You can follow step-by-step WordPress guides or watch WordPress video tutorials if you need more visual help.

-If you need more help, then you can find and easily hire a developer to fix things for you.
+If you need more help, you can find and easily hire a developer to fix things for you.
 Due to the popularity of WordPress, there are thousands of developers that make it super-easy and affordable for small businesses to get help when needed.

 Webflow – Support

 Webflow hosts a massive library of articles and tutorials called Webflow University.
-There are video tutorials, how-to guides, and step by step articles covering a wide range of topics.
+There are video tutorials, how-to guides, and step-by-step articles covering a wide range of topics.

 Winner – WordPress

 Considering the premium pricing of their paid plans, Webflow support services are limited to email support.
-Many of the shared WordPress hosting companies offer live chat and 24/7 phone support for much less monthly fees.
+Many of the shared WordPress hosting companies offer live chat and 24/7 phone support for much lower monthly fees.

-Conclusion: Webflow vs WordPress – Which is Better?
+Conclusion: Webflow vs. WordPress – Which is Better?

 Considering the criteria we set above, we can confidently say that WordPress is a way better option than Webflow.

 Want to create a website with WordPress?
-Here are our step by step tutorials on how you can easily create different types of websites using WordPress.
+Here are our step-by-step tutorials on how you can easily create different types of websites using WordPress.

-- Create a business website
+- Create a business website.

 - Start a WordPress blog